JevZ123/orbital-witness-takehome/README.md

 `python3 -m black .`

-## Key decisions and concessions
+## Key design decisions

+* I used an async call framework for maximum responsiveness and better resource use
+* I added both server-side caching and client-side caching to reduce the amount of I/O and calculations needed.
+The cache timeout was set to 60 seconds, which is just a random value chosen not accounting for how fresh the responses need to be to reflect the rate of change of the data
+* I defined the message types using pydantic for input validation.
+It would have worked just fine without it, but in my opinion it is much better to have at least the externally communicated data structures documented and validated
+* I separated the client-facing server logic from the cost calculation logic for ease of readability and coherence.
+This was combined with a separate file for defining key external communication message formats
+* I am testing the final outputs, including using a test client on the server and all the key rules for credit cost calculation to ensure the base cases work

+## Concessions

 * I had to put all the unit tests for cost calculations into massive test cases with a lot of asserts to save time
 * I potentially did not account for edge cases as a result
-* I did however test the final outputs, including using a test client on the server and all the key rules for credit cost calculation to ensure the base cases work
 * I did not structure this readme as well as I could to save time
-* I defined the message types using pydantic for input validation.
-It would have worked just fine without it, but in my opinion it is much better to have at least the externally communicated data structures documented and validated
 * I did not do any API documentation auto-generation due to time constraints
-* I used an async call framework for maximum responsiveness and better resource use
 * I did not set up more robust formatting rules and linting due to time constraints
-* I separated the client-facing server logic from the cost calculation logic for ease of readability and coherence.
-This was combined with a separate file for defining key external communication message formats
 * I did add any error propagation to the client
-* I added both server-side caching and client-side caching to reduce the amount of I/O and calculations needed.
-The cache timeout was set to 60 seconds, which is just a random value chosen not accounting for how fresh the responses need to be to reflect the rate of change of the data
+* I did not prepare the project structure for a seamless expansion of tests and capabilities due to time constraints